-definitive proposals for submission in early October 2011.
+On August 21, 2011, as it continued to cooperate with both suitors with respect to the respective regulatory reviews, Dollar Thrifty sent a letter to Hertz and Avis advising them of its intention to solicit best and final definitive proposals for submission in early October 2011.
 However, on September 14, 2011, Avis reported that although it believed it would obtain the necessary regulatory clearance it had decided not to pursue a transaction with Dollar Thrifty due to current market conditions.
 Then Hertz, despite reaffirming its commitment to the transaction, informed Dollar Thrifty that it would not submit a proposal by the final bid date.
-Not having received any proposal by the close of business on October 10, 2011, the Dollar Thrifty board formally concluded the solicitation process and ceased all related activities.
-The next day, Dollar Thrifty announced its decision to move forward on a stand-alone basis and confirmed its intent to commence a previously announced share-repurchase program.
+Not having received any proposal by the close of business on October 10, 2011, the Dollar Thrifty announced its decision to move forward on a stand-alone basis and confirmed its intent to commence a previously announced share-repurchase program.
 On October 27, 2011, Hertz announced that it was withdrawing its exchange offer and, though Hertz indicated it would reassess a potential transaction once antitrust clearance had been obtained, its CEO later stated that the company was looking to acquire smaller, niche companies.